HaohanWang/DMM/README.md

 ## Contact
-The idea of the paper is from [Haohan Wang](http://www.cs.cmu.edu/~haohanw/) &middot;
+The idea of the paper is mainly from [Haohan Wang](http://www.cs.cmu.edu/~haohanw/) &middot;
 [@HaohanWang](https://twitter.com/HaohanWang)

-The code is mostly written by [Tianwei Yue](https://github.com/ThitherShore)
+The code in this repository is mostly written by [Tianwei Yue](https://github.com/ThitherShore)